 2. Power up (or restart) your Mac.
 Press down on the Option key while the Mac boots.

-5. Your Mac will display a macOS Utilites window.
-If you want to install Big Sur and leave the data intact, select Install macOS.
+3. The Mac will boot into Recovery mode.
+You should see a window with four options.
+If you want to install Big Sur and leave the data intact, select Install macOS Big Sur.
 If you want to start over and wipe out the data, you need to go into Disk Utility to reformat the internal drive first, and then install macOS Big Sur.
+Make your selection and click Continue.

 Make a bootable installer drive: Other ways